Mediterranean and Middle East theatre of World War II: Syria

 In Syria, nationalist protests were on the rise at the continued occupation of the Levant by France in May 1945.
 French forces then tried to quell the protests but concern with heavy Syrian casualties forced Winston Churchill to oppose French action there.
 After being rebuffed by Charles De Gaulle he ordered British forces under general Bernard Paget into Syria from Jordan with orders to fire on the French if necessary.
 A crisis began as British armoured cars and troops then reached the Syrian capital Damascus following which the French were escorted and confined to their barracks.
 With political pressure added the French ordered a ceasefire; following which the French withdrew from Syria the following year.

 Palestine

-Prior to the war the British Mandate in Palestine was faced with ethnic violence between the Muslim population and The Jewish population in Mandatory Palestine, that carried over into the war.
-After the war the 1947–48 Civil War in Mandatory Palestine began between Arab forces, Zionist forces and the British administration that lasted until 1948 and later drew in neighbouring nations into the conflict causing the start of the 1948 Arab–Israeli War.
+Prior to the war, the British Mandate of Palestine was faced with inter-ethnic violence between Arabs and Jews.
+Following the end of World War II and the UN Partition Plan, a civil war between Palestinian Arabs and Jews broke out and lasted until the British withdrawal of the territory in May 1948, which later drew in neighbouring nations into the conflict, causing the start of the 1948 Arab–Israeli War.